 One of the original waterfront family homes in the harbour town of Livadi on the Greek island of Serifos, this three-bedroom house is brimming with character.
 A short stroll from two lovely beaches and with a choice of tavernas, shops and bars on the doorstep, the house is brilliantly located for exploring Lavadi and the rest of the island.

-Inside, the interiors are a charming combination of traditional white walls, original tiled floors and vintage furniture and artwork.
+Inside, the interiors designed by London-based studio Howark Design, are a charming combination of traditional white walls, original tiled floors and vintage furniture and artwork.
 A family living room, kitchen, double bedroom and original outdoor bathroom on the ground floor are connected to the first floor by an outdoor staircase in the beautiful courtyard, draped in bougainvillea.
 Upstairs, a twin and a double bedroom both have patio doors leading onto a covered terrace with views across Livadi Bay – the perfect spot for a morning cup of coffee or a sundowner.
 A family bathroom with walk-in shower and gorgeous hand-painted basins, and a useful kitchenette are also on this level.
 Delightful.

 Babylonstoren, South Africa